NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 ![[MNF1_002/Screenshot_20240606_085311_OneDrive.jpg]]
 >Schematic illustration of three basic types of cast structures: (a) columnar dendritic; (b) equiaxed dendritic; and (c) equiaxed nondendritic.

-In constrast to microsegregation, **macrosegregation** involves differences in composition througout the casting itself.
+In contrast to microsegregation, **macrosegregation** involves differences in composition throughout the casting itself.

 # Heat Transfer
-A major consideration in casting is the heat transfer during the complete cycle from pouring to solidfication cooling of casting to room temprature. *Heat flow* at different location in the system depends on many factors, relating to the casting material and the mold and process paramters.
-For instance, in casting thin section, the mteal flow rates must be high enough to avoid premature chilling and solidification.
+A major consideration in casting is the heat transfer during the complete cycle from pouring to solidification cooling of casting to room temperature. *Heat flow* at different location in the system depends on many factors, relating to the casting material and the mold and process parameters.
+For instance, in casting thin section, the metal flow rates must be high enough to avoid premature chilling and solidification.
 On the other hand, the flow rate must not be so high as to cause excessive turbulence.

 ## Solidification Time
-During the early states of solidifcation, a thin solidified skin begin to form at the cool mold walls; as time passes, the skin thickens.
+During the early states of solidification, a thin solidified skin begin to form at the cool mold walls; as time passes, the skin thickens.
 With flat mold walls, the thickness is proportional to the square root of time.
 Thus, doubling the time will make the skin $\sqrt{ 2 }=1.41$ times, or $41\%$, thicker.
 The **solidification time** is a function of the volume of a casting and its surface are (called **Chvorinov's rule**), and is given by:
 $$\text{Solidification time} = C\left( \dfrac{\text{Volume}}{\text{Surface area}} \right)^{n}$$
-Where $C$ is a constant the reflects the mld material and the metal properties.
+Where $C$ is a constant the reflects the mold material and the metal properties.
 The parameter $n$ typically has a value between $1.5$ and $2$, and is usually taken as $2$.
-Thus, a large sphere solidiies and cools to amibent temperature at a much lower rate than does a msaller sphere, because the volume of a sphere is proportional to the cube of its diameter whereas the surface area is proportional to the sqaure of its diameter.
+Thus, a large sphere solidifies and cools to ambient temperature at a much lower rate than does a smaller sphere, because the volume of a sphere is proportional to the cube of its diameter whereas the surface area is proportional to the square of its diameter.
 Similarly, it can be shown that molten metal in a cube-shaped mold will solidify faster than in a spherical mold of the same volume.
-The effects of mold geometry and elpased time on skin thickness and its shape are shown in the following figure:
+The effects of mold geometry and elapsed time on skin thickness and its shape are shown in the following figure:

 ![[MNF1_002/Screenshot_20240606_093802_OneDrive.jpg|book|400]]
 >Solidified skin on a steel casting; the remaining molten metal is poured out at the times indicated in the figure.
-Hollow ornamental and decorative objects are made by a process caled slush casting, which is baed on this principle.
+Hollow ornamental and decorative objects are made by a process called slush casting, which is based on this principle.

 The unsolidified molten metal has been poured from the mold at different time intervals, ranging from $\pu{5s}$ to $\pu{6min}$.
 Note that the skin thickness increases with elapsed time, and that the skin is thinner at the *external angles*.
 Note that this operation is very similar to making hollow chocolate candies in various shapes.